gcarlossuarez/VirtualJudge/README.md

   - Each student request runs inside an **isolated Docker container**.
   - The container is built on demand, compiles and executes the student's code, and validates the output safely.
   - This ensures reproducibility and avoids security risks.
-- 🔜 Upcoming: support for C++ and additional languages.
+- 🔜 Upcoming: support for Java and additional languages.

 ---